Brandontzhang/OOD-SpreadSheet/Resources/README.txt

+Provider View
+- We were able to get most of the functionalities of the spreadsheet working
+- Cells can be selected and edited
+	- when a cell is selected, its contents (not evaluated, are displayed in the text box)
+		- error in that sometimes you would need to click on a blank cell to "clear" the box before selecting another one with content
+	- Clicking on confirm updates the cell content and displays it
+	- functions ADD, PRODUCT, SUB, <, and APPEND
+	- selected cell doesn't stay highlighted (JTable/view function we couldn't change), but stays "selected"
+- cyclic references, (A1 holds B1, B1 holds A1)
+- self references (A1 holds A1)
+- Selecting cancel when editing a cell reverts the text box content back to its original content

+How to use provider view:
+- You need to first select a cell.
+It is highlighted black when you first select it, but once you select the text box to input, it removes the highlight.
+It is still selected however, and changes made with the confirm button will go to the last highlighted cell.
+- save and load weren't implemented since we had not done that in our own view, currently just two blank buttons that don't do anything if clicked on.

 Model Design Changes
 - interface ISpreadSheet was added as a read-only interface for the model
 - interface for spreadsheet added new function String getUnprocessedData(String c);